Setting up a land-based fish farm

 Find out what the requirements are to set up land-based aquaculture and how to get a fish-farm licence from Fisheries New Zealand.

-Setting up a marine farm (like a mussel or oyster farm) and finfish sea cages below mean high-water mark follows a different process.
+Setting up a farm below the mean high-water mark ("marine farm") follows a different process.

-You can apply to farm any species listed under the:
+You can apply for a fish-farm licence for any species listed under the:

 If you want to farm a species that is not on the list, you must apply to us to have the species listed.